canjs/canjs/guides/app-state.md

 Let's take a moment, now, to see how that works.

-Add the following line of code to *app.js*:
+Add the following line of code to `app`:

 ```
 can.route.ready();